-Another day, another hair-care method promising thicker, longer, and healthier-looking hair on TikTok.
-The latest beauty trend to sweep the app?
+Another day, another hair-care method promising thicker, longer, and healthier-looking hair.
+The latest beauty trend to sweep the apps?
 A DIY rosemary tea mist.
 In a video that now has four million views, TikTok user @kaligirly demonstrates how to make rosemary tea for hair and raves about their improved hair growth from using the spray.

 Rosemary tea for hair growth

 In the video, @kaligirly makes the hairspray by boiling rosemary in a pot of water and letting it steep for about an hour.
 Then, @kaligirly transfers the liquid from the pot to a spray bottle and keeps it in the fridge so it can last up to a week.
 Finally, @kaligirly sprays the formula all around their freshly washed hair.
 It’s best to wrap a towel around your shoulders to prevent the spray from getting on other areas of your face because “this stuff makes your hair grow,” advises @kaligirly in the clip.
 “So, I’m getting sideburns from this stuff, so I put a towel here [on the side of her head] now to cover it and go crazy.”
 They spray the hairspray until their hair is fully saturated and then wrap it in a towel to soak excess moisture before letting it air dry.

 In another video, @kaligirly shows before and after photos of their hair after using the rosemary tea spray over the course of a year.
 If you caught the post, you’re probably curious whether using rosemary tea for hair growth is as transformative as it sounds.